TUD-ADS/NC-Library/docs/dev_docs.md

 At last, directory `forwarding` contains the currently available member adapters and the `adapter_traits` structs used to select them.
 Furthermore, provides the struct `nc_decouple_value` the correct value that should be set on ports when no module is configured.

+# Running the tests

+Build the project with, navigate to the build directory and run `ctest`, `make test` or `ninja test`, depending on which build system you use.

 # Current Limitations/Open Issues
 The existing macros in `nc_interface.h` currently only support up to 10 interface members.
 These should be extended to support up to 50 members.